xvw/preface/guides/error_handling.md

 ## Parallel validation

-But sometimes sequential validation can be an anti-pattern.
+But sometimes sequential validation can be a dakr-pattern.
 For example, let's imagine that we want to validate that a user's information is correct in order to create him in the database: